ncbi/elastic-blast-docs/docs/source/quickstart.rst

 Get results
 -----------

-Run the command below to download the
+Run the command below to download the results

 .. code-block:: bash